shenkers/RecombinaseQuantification/README.md

 If you are running this workflow on the cloud or a compute cluster you will want to distribute these images to a container registry.

+Once the docker images are ready, edit the `params.r_container` and `params.parasail_container` values in (nextflow.config)[nextflow.config] to point to the namespaced image IDs.

 ## Running the Workflow

 To run the workflow you must construct a samplesheet CSV describing the samples and how they should be analyzed.
 An example samplesheet is provided [here](example_config/example_samplesheet.csv).